Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

-In this work, we present a deep RL approach and leverage it to solve a certain class of cost-based stochastic inventory management problems in settings where parametric optimal policies do not exist or are unknown, such as the multi-echelon supply chains with fixed costs, capacities, lost sales and dual sourcing.
-In these settings, we provide new empirical benchmarks wherein the algorithm we propose is able to outperform commonplace heuristics that are based on the base-stock policy.
+In this work, we present a deep RL approach and leverage it to solve a certain class of cost-based stochastic inventory management problems in settings where parametric optimal policies do not exist or are unknown, such as multi-echelon supply chains with fixed costs, capacities, lost sales, and dual sourcing.
+In these settings, we provide new empirical benchmarks showing that our proposed algorithm outperforms common heuristics based on the base-stock policy.

-\paragraph{Approximate Dynamic Programming (ADP) and Reinforcement Learning (RL): } Our work is also related to the broad field of ADP~\citep{bertsekas2012dynamic, powell2007approximate}.
-This generally focuses on solving the Bellman's equation (\ref{eq:bellman}) and has been an area of active research for many years.
+\paragraph{Approximate Dynamic Programming (ADP) and Reinforcement Learning (RL):} Our work is also related to the broad field of ADP \citep{bertsekas2012dynamic, powell2007approximate}, which focuses on solving Bellman's equation and has been an area of active research for many years.
 ADP methods typically use an approximation of the value function to optimize over computationally intractable dynamic programming problems.
 Popular algorithms can be classified into two types: model-aware and model-agnostic.
-Model-aware approaches use information on underlying system dynamics (known transition function and immediate reward) to estimate value-to-go and popular approaches include value iteration and policy iteration.
-These algorithms essentially start with arbitrary estimates of the value-to-go and iteratively improve these estimates to eventually converge to the unknown optimal policy.
-We refer the interested readers to \cite{gijsbrechts2018can} for an excellent review of ADP based approaches for inventory management.

-Model-agnostic approaches circumvent the issue of partial or no knowledge of the underlying system dynamics by trial-and-error using an environment that generates immediate-reward and state-transitions, given the current state and a selected action.
-This latter framework is popularly referred to as Reinforcement Learning (RL)~\citep{sutton2018reinforcement}.
-Note that RL methods themselves are also categorized into model-based RL and model-free RL wherein in process of learning the optimal policy via the environment, the transition functions are also learned in the former method and not learned in the latter method.
+Model-aware approaches use information on underlying system dynamics (known transition function and immediate reward) to estimate value-to-go, with common approaches including value iteration and policy iteration.
+These algorithms start with arbitrary estimates of the value-to-go and iteratively improve these estimates to eventually converge to the unknown optimal policy.
+We refer interested readers to \citet{gijsbrechts2018can} for an excellent review of ADP-based approaches for inventory management.
+Model-agnostic approaches circumvent the issue of partial or no knowledge of the underlying system dynamics by trial-and-error using an environment that generates immediate rewards and state transitions, given the current state and a selected action.
+This framework is popularly referred to as Reinforcement Learning (RL) \citep{sutton2018reinforcement}.
+RL methods themselves are categorized into model-based RL and model-free RL.
+In model-based RL, the transition functions are learned along with the optimal policy, while in model-free RL, the transition functions are not explicitly learned.